docker-credential-magic/docker-credential-magic/DEVELOPMENT.md

 ### Building binary

-After running the steps above related to `pkged.go`, run the following:
+After running the steps above related to embedded content, run the following:

 ```